Micron – targets at 470 and 640 USD amid AI memory shortage

 Investor reaction was mixed.
 Following the release of the earnings report, Micron’s shares initially rose by more than 5% in after-hours trading, reflecting optimism over the strong results.
 However, concerns regarding the level of gross profit and rising inventory levels later led to a drop of more than 8%, making Micron one of the worst-performing stocks in the S&P 500 following the earnings release.

-Micron Technology, Inc. Q3 2025 financial report
+Micron Technology, Inc. Q3 2025 financial results

 • Revenue: 9.30 billion USD (+37%)